Activedock 1 1 7

 - parser speed up - 60x faster

-speed up - 3x faster
+with_tzspeed up - 15x fasterforce_tzspeed up - 3x faster

 Development for 1.2.0 has also focused on improving the way we work with months.

-provide a new way to ### handle unequal month lengths while doing arithmetic.
+rollbackrolls dates back to the last day of the previous month. provides more options for working with months.days_in_monthfinds the number of days in a date’s month.
+And,%m+%and%m-%provide a new way to ### handle unequal month lengths while doing arithmetic.
 See NEW FEATURES for more detailsdate parsing can now parse multiple date formats within the same vector of date-times.
 Parsing can also recognize a greater variety of date-time formats as well as incomplete (truncated) date-times.
 Contributed by Vitalie Spinu.
 Thank you, Vitalie.

 1.2.0 introduces a new display format for periods.
 The display is more math and international friendly.